Pankaj1811/OpenFASOC/README.md

 # FREQUENCY TO DIGITAL CONVERTER (COUNTER)
 ## Inputs
 1) Reference clock
-2) Clock generated from SLC(Split Level Controller)
+2) Clock generated from SLC(Split Control Level Controller)
 3) Reset for Resettng the counter to zero

 ## Outputs